kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 574](images/question574.jpg)

-- [x] Set up staging environments in Azure App Service.
+- [ ] Set up staging environments in Azure App Service.

 ### You need to create deployment files for an Azure Kubernetes Service (AKS) cluster.
 The deployments must meet the provisioning storage requirements shown in the following table.

 ![Question 530](images/question530.jpg)

-- [ ] Deployment 1: azurekeyvault-flexvolume.
-Deployment 2: blobfuse-flexvol.
-Deployment 3: volume.beta.kubernetes.io/storage-provisioner.
+- [ ] Deployment 1: azurekeyvault-fle volume.
+Deployment 2: blobfuse-fle vol. Deployment 3: volume.beta.kubernetes.io/storage-provisioner.
 - [ ] Deployment 1: kubernetes.io/azure-disk.
 Deployment 2: kubernetes.io/azure-file.
 Deployment 3: volume.beta.kubernetes.io/storage-provisioner.
-- [ ] Deployment 1: azurekeyvault-flexvolume.
-Deployment 2: blobfuse-flexvol.
-Deployment 3: kubernetes.io/azure-file.
+- [ ] Deployment 1: azurekeyvault-fle volume.
+Deployment 2: blobfuse-fle vol. Deployment 3: kubernetes.io/azure-file.
-- [x] Deployment 1: kubernetes.io/azure-file.
+- [ ] Deployment 1: kubernetes.io/azure-file.
 Deployment 2: kubernetes.io/azure-disk.
-Deployment 3: azurekeyvault-flexvolume.
+Deployment 3: azurekeyvault-fle volume.

 ### You need to design a branching model for the new functionality.
 Which branch lifetime and branch time should you use in the branching model?

-### Your company uses Git as a source code control system for a complex app named App1.
+### Your company uses Git as a source code control system for a comple  app named App1.
 You plan to add a new functionality to App1.

 ![Question 525](images/question525.jpg)

 - [ ] Branch lifetime: Long-lived.
 Branch type: Feature.
 - [ ] Branch lifetime: Short-lived.
 Branch type: Integration.
-- [x] Branch lifetime: Short-lived.
+- [ ] Branch lifetime: Short-lived.
 Branch type: Feature.
 - [ ] Branch lifetime: Long-lived.
 Branch type: Integration.

 ### What will Azure DevOps use to authenticate with the tool?

 - [ ] Certificate authentication.
-- [x] Personal access token (PAT).
+- [ ] Personal access token (PAT).
 - [ ] Shared Access Signature (SAS) token.
 - [ ] NTLM authentication.